TrueRou/maimai.py/docs/modules/concepts.md

 We have encapsulated most data (`MaimaiSongs`, `MaimaiScores`, `MaimaiPlates`), and readers can explore the predefined methods.

 Due to the flexibility of encapsulated objects, we have designed a caching mechanism based on them to avoid multiple requests for chart information and other data.
-For details on the caching mechanism and cache refresh, please refer to the caching strategy section.
+For details on the caching mechanism and cache refresh, please refer to the [Caching Strategy](./caches.md) section.

 ## Data Provider